SimformSolutionsPvtLtd/SSImagePicker/README.md

 Easy to use and configurable library to **Pick an image from the Gallery or Capture image using Camera**.

-You can easily select image from camera and gallery and upload it wherever you want.
+* You can easily select image from camera and gallery and upload it wherever you want.
 We have created this library to simplify pick or capture image feature.
+* Handled permissions for camera and gallery, also supports scoped storage.
+* Returns contentUri of selected image.
+* Easy to use and supports all major devices.

 # Features :

 * Capture Image Using Camera
 * Pick Image From Gallery
-* Handle Runtime Pemission For Storage And Camera
+* Handle Runtime Permission For Storage And Camera
 * ImagePicker Bottomsheet
 * Retrieve Image Result In Uri Format
 * Crop Image